alexiacw11/ExamAnalyses/README.md

 # ExamAnalyses
-Code to explore the fairness of Stat 121 Exams
+Code to explore the fairness of Stat 121 Exams.
+This will be updated shortly.